 Ideally, process innovation should be built into the company’s DNA.
 Innovating once isn’t good enough.
 Because of constant changes in the marketplace, technologies, and resources.
 Process innovation should be as fundamental to a business as its name or its primary product or service.

 Businesses develop workflows whether they do so intentionally or not.
 The problem, particularly with startups, is that early workflows may not be efficient due to lack of resources or personnel.
 But as soon as resources permit, process innovation should be put to work.
 One of the most common ways to do this is to take manual processes and automate them in part or completely.

 Suppose you start out in your new business by writing down customer orders by hand.
-It’s cheap, and works fine as long as your business is small, but the problems show up quickly as your business grows.
-Therefore, you may implement an online or computerized order processing system — a process innovation — that is faster, shows ROI quickly, and allows your business to grow without growing pains.
+It’s cheap and works fine as long as your business is small.
+But the problems show up quickly as your business grows.
+Therefore, you may implement an online or computerized order processing system — a process innovation — that is faster, shows ROI quickly.
+Also allows your business to grow without growing pains.